ICRI-Cities/Pinsight-CMS/README.md

 ### To build the app for deployment

 From the repo folder run:  `webpack -p` or `npm run build` The app uses webpack for minification and optimization.
-See `webpack.config.js` for the build settings.
+See `webpack.config.js`for the build settings.

 ### Firebase

+Add your Firebase configuration to `config.js`.

 The app is hosted on Firebase at the following address [pinsight-cf45d.firebaseapp.com](https://pinsight-cf45d.firebaseapp.com)